 According to Aetna, septoplasty performed that will not produce proven, medically effective results is experimental.
 The five diagnoses listed in the chart above are the only approved conditions that warrant a septoplasty.
 Thus, for example, if your surgeon performed a septoplasty to treat allergic rhinitis, Aetna will deny coverage, since the efficacy of this treatment has yet to be successfully proven by generally accepted standards of medicine

 Yes.
-There are two types of septoplasty procedures: a standard septoplasty and an extracorporeal septoplasty.
-The latter refers to a more intensive form of septoplasty to repair markedly deviated septums.
+There are two types of procedures: a standard septoplasty and an extracorporeal septoplasty.
+The latter refers to a more intensive form of septoplasty to repair markedly deviated septums and involves complete removal and replacement of the deviated septum in the nose.
 Aetna will cover an extracorporeal septoplasty if the surgeon determines that it is necessary to correct an severely deviated nasal septum that could not otherwise be adequately improved via a standard septoplasty.

-Note: Patients undergoing an extracorporeal septoplasty must also meet the five criteria to which septoplasty candidates are subjected.
+Note: Patients undergoing an extracorporeal septoplasty must also meet one of the five criteria to which septoplasty candidates are subjected.

 Note: Aetna does not cover extracorporeal septoplasty when the procedure is merely a revision septoplasty.